coatyio/coaty-js/docs/man/developer-guide.md

             // Handle response events until destroyed subject emits.
         });

-// Cancel processing of response events by either emitting a value or a complete notification. destroyed$.next();
+// Cancel processing of response events by emitting a value. destroyed$.next();
-destroyed$.complete();
 ```

 This pattern is especially useful if you want to unsubscribe from multiple